mgol/redux-thunk/README.md

 # Redux Thunk

+**NOTE:** This is a temporary fork made while waiting for an upstream release; in most cases you should use the official `redux-thunk` version.

 Thunk [middleware](https://redux.js.org/tutorials/fundamentals/part-4-store#middleware) for Redux.
 It allows writing functions with logic inside that can interact with a Redux store's `dispatch` and `getState` methods.

 For complete usage instructions and useful patterns, see the [Redux docs **Writing Logic with Thunks** page](https://redux.js.org/usage/writing-logic-thunks).